Particular/docs.particular.net/samples/previews/azure-functions/service-bus/sample.md

 snippet: configuration-with-function-host-builder

-`FunctionEndpoin` is then injected into the function class:
+`FunctionEndpoint` is then injected into the function class:

 snippet: endpoint-injection